chromium/chromium/chrome/test/interaction/README.md

 Verbs fall into a number of different categories:
 - **Do** performs an action you specify.
+- **Log** prints its arguments to the output at log level `INFO`.
+    - By default, arguments are captured by value when the sequence is built.
+    - If you want a variable's value read at runtime, use `std::ref(var)`.
 - **Check** verbs ensure that some condition is true; if it is not, the test fails.
 Some *Check* verbs use `Matcher`s, some use callbacks, etc. Examples
   include: